polydes/vungle/README.md

 ## Documentation and Block Examples

-If you don’t have an account, create one on [http://www.vungle.com](http://www.vungle.com) and get your “AppID”.
+If you don’t have an account, create one on [https://publisher.vungle.com](https://publisher.vungle.com) and get your “AppID” and "Placements Reference Id"

 Fill in your “AppID” in the Toolset Manager<br/>
 ![vungleappid](https://byrobingames.github.io/img/vungle/vungleappid.png)<br/>

+<span style="color:red;">!!ON ANDROID YOU NEED TO ENABLE ADMOB ADS INSIDE STENCYL!!</span>

 ### Blocks